kiwi0fruit/tabulatehelper/README.md

 # Converting to other formats

-Tabulate can convert to other formats but I prefer using [panflute convert_text](http://scorreia.com/software/panflute/code.html#panflute.tools.convert_text) on `th.md_table` output as it can convert to any Pandoc supported [output format](https://pandoc.org/MANUAL.html#general-options).
+Tabulate can convert to other formats but I prefer using [panflute convert_text](http://scorreia.com/software/panflute/code.html#panflute.tools.convert_text) on `th.md_table` output as it can convert to any Pandoc supported [output format](https://pandoc.org/MANUAL.html#general-options)

+    conda install -c defaults -c conda-forge py-pandoc panflute

 # API